dmcaulay/django_online_migration/README.md

 ### rename

-Once the copy completes the migration is finished with an atomic rename.
-This is accomplished with the `rename` command it should be done in place of the standard Django migration.
+The migration is finished with an atomic rename.
+This is accomplished with the `rename` command.
+You should run this command when you deploy your updated source code instead of running the standard Django migration.

 To exeucte the rename command for migration `0001_campaign` you run the following: